-The bill amends several sections of the Code of Alabama 1975 to replace the "International Symbol of Access" with the "Dynamic Accessibility Symbol" on distinctive license plates issued to individuals with disabilities.
+The bill amends several sections of the Code of Alabama 1975 to replace the "International Symbol of Access" with the "Dynamic Accessibility Symbol" on distinctive license plates and placards issued to individuals with disabilities.
 This change is reflected in Sections 32-6-157, 32-6-231, 32-6-231.1, 32-6-231.2, and 40-12-300, where the term "International Symbol of Access" is deleted and replaced with "Dynamic Accessibility Symbol."
 Additionally, the language has been updated to refer to "individuals with disabilities" instead of "handicapped persons."
-The bill also outlines the process for obtaining special access or disability access license plates and placards, requiring medical proof of disability and ensuring compliance with federal regulations.
+The bill also outlines the process for issuing special access license plates and placards, including medical certification requirements and validity periods, with removable placards for long-term disabilities valid for up to five years and temporary disabilities for up to six months.

-Moreover, the bill allows both individuals and government agencies to apply for distinctive license plates, clarifying that these plates can be used on various vehicle types, including vans, buses, and motorcycles.
-It introduces a recertification requirement for individuals with long-term disabilities by a licensed physician before reissuing special access parking plates.
-Furthermore, it specifies that vehicles cannot be parked in designated disability areas unless the individual with a disability is present.
-The act is set to take effect on January 1, 2026, aiming to modernize the language and symbols used in the law to be more inclusive and reflective of current standards.
+Furthermore, the bill allows both individuals and government agencies to apply for distinctive license plates, requiring standard fees for issuance.
+It clarifies that these plates can be used on various vehicle types, including vans, buses, and motorcycles, and emphasizes that individuals with disabilities are not required to display these plates.
+Provisions for recertification by a licensed physician for long-term disabilities before reissuing special access parking plates are included, along with a stipulation that vehicles cannot park in designated disability areas unless the individual with a disability is present.
+The act is set to take effect on January 1, 2026.

 Statutes affected: Introduced: 32-6-157, 32-6-231, 32-6-231, 32-6-231, 40-12-300